 - Statements of the negligent motorist, eyewitnesses, and you

 - Officer’s conclusions as to how the wreck occurred and who was at fault in causing it

 Photos and Video

-You should take photographs and video using your cellphone camera right after the collision.
+You should take photographs and videos using your cellphone camera right after the collision.
 You want to document the damage to the motor vehicle and your motorcycle, the crash scene, road and weather conditions, and your injuries.
 If you are too hurt to take this important step, ask someone to do this for you so you do not lose evidence that can help establish the other driver’s negligence.

 You do not want to rely on the police to interview bystanders who saw how your motorcycle accident happened.
-Get their contact information and obtain their witness statements while their memories are fresh and you can locate them.
+Get their contact information and obtain their witness statements while their memories are fresh, and you can locate them.
 The statements of neutral eyewitnesses can be very helpful in convincing the insurance company that their insured was to blame for your injuries.

 Your Clothes and Motorcycle